-Bishop Chatard High School provides a zero period study table on Tuesday through Thursday and an after-school study table on Monday through Thursday.
+Bishop Chatard High School provides after-school study tables on Monday through Thursday.
 Students who fail to maintain a 2.0 grade point average or who fail to complete their assignments may be assigned to these study tables.
 Failure to attend an assigned study table will result in further consequences such as a Friday Night School or loss of athletic eligibility.